 Quince Jelly Candy

-After the membrillo is set, the jelly is then cut into cubes and dipped into white sugar to make Quince Jelly Candy.
+After the membrillo is set, slice the jelly into cubes and dip into white sugar to make quince jelly candy.

 Yet another option is to roll the quince jelly cubes in roasted ground almonds or even toasted coconut.
 Feel free to store the candy in your favorite tin.
-If stored in the refrigerator, it will keep for up to a year or more.
+If stored in the refrigerator, wrap with plastic wrap to keep it from drying out.
+It will keep for up to a year or more!

 Quince Cost and Availability